emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 Because of this, Emscripten offers multiple filesystems that can be mounted with :js:func:`FS.mount` to help deal with persistence depending on the execution context.

+.. _filesystem-api-memfs:

 MEMFS
 ===========

 This is the default filesystem mounted at ``/`` when the runtime is initialized.
 All files exist strictly in-memory, and any data written to it is lost when the page is reloaded.

+.. _filesystem-api-nodefs:

 NODEFS
 ===========

 NODEFS lets a program in node directly access files on the local filesystem, as if the problem were running normally.
-See `this test <https://github.com/kripken/emscripten/blob/master/tests/fs/test_nodefs_rw.c>`__ for an example.
+See `this test <https://github.com/kripken/emscripten/blob/master/tests/fs/test_nodefs_rw.c>`_ for an example.

 Mount options
 -------------

 -  root ``string`` Path to persist the data to on the local filesystem.

-This filesystem is only for use when running inside of node.
-It uses node's synchronous fs API to immediately persist any data written to emscripten's filesystem to your local disk.
+This filesystem is only for use when running inside of *node*.
+It uses node's synchronous FS API to immediately persist any data written to the Emscripten filesystem to your local disk.

+.. _filesystem-api-idbfs:

 IDBFS
 =====